 “I used to think there were four elements to creating something.
-The first being skill, then knowledge, experience and finally a sense of beauty.
+The first is skill, then knowledge, experience, and finally a sense of beauty.
 Not until later in life did I realize there was a fifth element: “love”.
 We cannot produce large quantities.
-We try out new things, sometimes we succeed, other times we fail.
-Everything we produce is diligently made by hand, in our fast paced society.
+We try out new things, sometimes we succeed, and other times we fail.
+Everything we produce is diligently made by hand, in our fast-paced society.
 So if you wonder why I do what I do, I say: Because I love to create.
 Too many of the products nowadays are made without those 5 elements.
 But I believe in this day and age there has to be someone who passionately creates by hand.
 I hope you will be able to feel our values in our products.
 Every piece is unique, every surface feels different.
-Out of time, skill, knowledge, experience, our sense of beauty and love we create forms, colors and patterns.”
+Out of time, skill, knowledge, experience, our sense of beauty and love we create forms, colors, and patterns.”

 Hiroyuki Murase